 The Court’s decision in Dennis, which upheld the convictions of leading American communists under the Smith Act of 1940 for organizing a party to overthrow the government, prompted the Justice Department to proceed with 15 new prosecutions of 129 communists in the United States; 96 of these were convicted, while only 10 were acquitted.
 The Court’s decision in Yates virtually terminated these prosecutions.
 Only one additional prosecution and conviction was obtained after 1957, under the membership provisions of the Smith Act, in Scales v.
 United States (1961).

-Supreme Court raises the bar on Smith Act convictions, protects advocacy of ideas
+Court raised the bar on Smith Act convictions, protected advocacy of ideas

 In circumstances strikingly similar to Dennis, Oleta Yates and 13 codefendants — members of the second tier of leadership in the Communist Party of the United States — participated in and spoke at party meetings, advocating the forcible overthrow of the U.S. government.
 They were charged and convicted in federal court of conspiracy to violate the Smith Act.
 Their appeals hinged upon two issues: the extent to which the Court’s prior decision in Dennis applied to abstract advocacy of ideas versus incitement to overthrow the government, and whether the evidence presented was sufficient to justify conviction for criminal conduct.
 The Court voted 6-1 to remand the case to the district court with orders to dismiss the case against five defendants and to consider retrial for the other nine.